LA County Girl Scouts kick off 2022 cookie season

-Girl Scouts of Greater Los Angeles kick off the 2022 Girl Scout Cookie Season this month, taking orders starting Tuesday, Jan.
+Girl Scouts of Greater Los Angeles kicked off the 2022 Girl Scout Cookie Season this month, taking orders starting Jan.
 18.

 Girl Scouts will be back to selling cookies, taking action in the community, and practicing their entrepreneurial skills for this tradition through Sunday, March 13.